-The UK was the fourth largest net importer of forest products in 2004, behind USA, China and Japan.
+The UK was the fourth largest net importer of forest products in 2005, behind USA, China1 and Japan.

-Figure 3.1 World trade in forest products: largest net importers, 2004 used in Tables 3.3-3.4.
+Figure 3.1 World trade in forest products: largest net importers, 2005

-^{1.} Categories used above are those used by FAO in 'Forest Products Trade Flow Data', and are not fully consistent with those used in Tables 3.3-3.4
+^{1.} Categories used above are those used by FAO in 'Forest Products Trade Flow Data', and are not fully consistent with those used in Tables 3.3-3.4.